 Once again, I didn’t have any firm ideas about a vegetable for dinner.
 Even though it was 100 degrees out we were having beef stew from the freezer for dinner.
 I made it in the spring for just this kind of emergency night.
 I had a crazy day and still had to pack for a road trip to my cousin’s wedding weekend on the Eastern Shore of Maryland.
 Dinner had to be a quick brainless affair.
 I picked up two hefty sweet potatoes to cook in the microwave – 12 minutes, done! – but still needed a veg.

 Well, you know how I love a bargain.
 I noticed deep-discount price stickers on the packages of haricots verts.
 Jackpot!
 An 8 ounce bag for only 70 cents.
+But you don’t need fancy French beans for this dish, regular ol’ green beans will work just fine.

 This recipe will take your kitchen to France — butter, shallots and tomatoes all blending together in such goodness.
 We gobbled the beans up.
 Perhaps a little too sophisticated for my hearty peasant beef stew, but it worked.
 These beans would be fantastic with fish or a light chicken dish, especially simply prepared ones with lemon and/or breadcrumbs.
 Add a crispy glass of sauvignon blanc, ahhh….